 What Is MCS?
 The Simple Explanation

-Multiple Chemical Sensitivities is not an allergy but the easiest way I’ve found to explain it is…
+Multiple Chemical Sensitivities is not a true allergy but the easiest way I’ve found to explain it is…

-I have mild to severe allergic-type reactions to environmental toxins and pollutants.
+I have mild to severe allergic-type reactions to environmental toxins, substances and pollutants.

-The toxins or substances I react to are commonly found in the modern day world.
+The substances I react to are commonly found in the modern day world.

 About MCS Reactions

-A reaction can occur from touching, ingesting or inhaling the fumes of a toxic substance.
+A reaction can occur from touching, ingesting or inhaling the fumes of a toxic-to-me substance.

-The type of reaction and the severity can be inconsistent.
-Depending on the body’s current toxic load, this week’s reaction may be worse than last week’s reaction or visa versa.
+The type of reaction and severity can be inconsistent.
+It’s not uncommon for today’s reaction to worse than last week’s reaction or visa versa.

 In my case, I react most severely to: